Supra Matrix Function Centralities

 • Using matrix functions (exponential, matrix inversion) to account for all paths simultaneously

-• Providing normalized scores that can be compared across different network structures
+• Producing scores that can be normalized for comparisons across networks

-• Supporting both sparse and dense computation for efficiency
+• Supporting both sparse and dense computation for efficiency, depending on \(n\) and sparsity

 These measures are particularly useful for: